Non-financial performance indicators

 Report on expected developments – trends in non-financial performance indicators

 Responsible management that focuses on long-term value creation is of considerable importance for Deutsche Börse Group as a service company.
 Given demographic change and the resulting shortage of specialist staff, the company aims to continue to position itself adequately and among other things to increase the number of women in management positions.
-The Executive Board already set a voluntary target in 2010 for Deutsche Börse Group to increase the proportion of women in middle and upper management to 20 per cent and in lower management to 30 per cent by 2020.
+The Executive Board already set a voluntary target in 2010 for Deutsche Börse Group to increase the proportion of women in middle and senior management to 20 per cent and in junior management to 30 per cent by 2020.
 These targets remain in place.
 They relate to Deutsche Börse Group worldwide, including subsidiaries.